About the Network

 The purpose of this Network is to serve as both a learning community and advocacy community – to both enhance member capacity to advocate and deliver asset services, and to foster growth of assets movement leading to opportunities at scale.
 The Network is a hub of action for local, state and federal policy advocacy as well as program implementation.

-Network membership has two tiers – General Members and Lead State and Lead Local Organizations – and is guided by a permanent Network Steering Committee.
+Network membership has two tiers – General Members and Network Leaders – and is guided by a permanent Network Steering Committee.
 Click here to download the Network Policy Manual explaining the roles of different actors in the Network.

 The resources available to General Members through the Assets & Opportunity Network are designed to empower them with information, resources, and connections to increase their capacity to advocate for and implement asset-based strategies.
 General Members can find these resources in a self-directed way, as well as connect to peers locally and nationally who are working on similar strategies.
 General Members are also eligible for scholarships and to receive assistance through the Peer TA fund (as funding is available); and can access technical assistance from CFED on maximizing use of resources to deepen their impact.